becarpenter/book6/pdf/baked.md

 filter even shorter prefixes, such as a /56.
-It is recommended to filter /64 initially and then monitor the situation; if the problem persists, then filter /60, then /56. /48 is the maximum that may belong to an ordinary subscriber, so it cannot make sense to filter shorter prefixes than that to block a single subscriber.
+It is recommended to filter /64 initially and then monitor the situation; if the problem persists, then filter /60, then /56. /48 is the maximum that may belong to an ordinary subscriber, so it does not make sense to filter shorter prefixes than that to block a single subscriber.

 The address plan design of an organization may be different, including